Brennen-Hill/Brennen-Hill.github.io/_projects/TW2.md

 The files analyzed are all part of a client-side notification system.
 This system appears to function by loading small, static HTML files containing JavaScript commands.

-- **`setMessage(...)`:** This function is used to display status, error, and success messages to the user across all account and feedback modules.
+- `setMessage(...)`: This function is used to display status, error, and success messages to the user across all account and feedback modules.
-- **`setArticle(...)` & `newSection(...)`:** These functions are used to dynamically build and display news articles on the game's home page, keeping the community informed of updates.
+- `setArticle(...)` & `newSection(...)`: These functions are used to dynamically build and display news articles on the game's home page, keeping the community informed of updates.

-This architecture allows for modular and easily updatable user notifications without requiring a full page reload or complex client-side templating.
+## This architecture allows for modular and easily updatable user notifications without requiring a full page reload or complex client-side templating.

----

 ## **III.
 Detailed Analysis: User Account Management System**